MileHacker Logo

 Important Safety Advice

-• Getting travel insurance is strongly suggested for medical emergencies, trip cancellation, or lost luggage.
+• Travel insurance is highly recommended for medical emergencies, trip cancellation, or lost luggage.
 World Nomads, SafetyWing, and Insubuy are options.

 • Carry a small, well-stocked First aid kit for minor issues.
-This reduces time plus steers clear of searching for pharmacies for basic needs.
+This minimizes time plus steers clear of searching for pharmacies for basic needs.

 • Be aware of your surroundings, secure your valuables, and use a Money belt or RFID blocking travel wallet for passports and plastic.